yoyoberenguer/NE555-timer-/README.md

 As shown in the figures 1A & 1B the comparator outputs are never set to +5v at the same time avoiding the flip-flop to be in an invalid state (output Q and Q bar undetermined).

+### Frequency analysis (time Period and Frequency)

+At t=0 the external capacitor C is disharge and Uc=0v.
+The potential TRIG is equivalent to the voltage difference across the Capacitor (TRIG = 0v) The comparator U1B output is high (see figure 1A) and the RS flip-flop output Q bar is low, the transitor T1 is open and the capacitor is charging from ov to 2/3 Vcc through R1 and R2 resistors.
+When the Uc goes over 2/3 Vcc, the comparator U1A ouput is set to high (+5v) and the RS output Q bar is high and a current is flowing through the transistor base which is now in saturation mode and the flag THRES is now connected to the ground.
+As TRESH is connected to the ground the capacitor is now disharging its energy through the resistor R2 and Uc voltage is exponentially decreasing until reaching the potential 1/3 Vcc.
+When Uc pass below 1/3 Vcc the Comparator U1B is triggering the RS flip-flop with the output voltage Q bar set to low and the transistor is now open forcing the capacitor to charge again through R1 & R2 and so on.